YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 This example turn on journaling with BEFORE_IMAGE journaling.
 If journaling is already enabled, this command switches the current journal file for all regions.

 .. parsed-literal::
-   $ mupip set -file -journal="nobefore,buff=2307" gtm.dat
+   $ mupip set -file -journal="nobefore,buff=2307" ydb.dat

-This example initiates NOBEFORE_IMAGE journaling for the database file gtm.dat with a journal buffer size of 2307 blocks.
+This example initiates NOBEFORE_IMAGE journaling for the database file ydb.dat with a journal buffer size of 2307 blocks.
 It also switches to new journal file.
-This command assumes that some prior MUPIP SET -JOURNAL specified ENABLE for gtm.dat.
+This command assumes that some prior MUPIP SET -JOURNAL specified ENABLE for ydb.dat.

 Example: